thebaldgeek/thebaldgeek.github.io/Iridium.md

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/iridium/mounted.png" height="340">
 Mounted next to my GPS (galmon) antenna.
 Note that the L-Band patch is looking at the 54w Inmarsat, not Iridium.
 If you are using an active antenna or LNA be sure and enable the Bias-T on your SDR via its config file, or use a physical Bias-T power injector (which is what I do because I am testing a lot of different SDRs and they all are a pain to turn the bias-T on in the config file - some don't even support Bias-T - some (RSP1a) only supply 10's of milliamps via the Bias-T and depending on your LNA you might have issues supplying enough power.).
-Bottom line, you want an L-band RHCP omni directorial antenna with a clear view of the sky, good LNA and good quality coax for Iridium.
+Bottom line, you want an L-band RHCP omni directorial (360 deg)  antenna with a clear view of the sky, good LNA and good quality coax for Iridium.

 ### LNA
 There are a few wide band amplifiers that cover 1.6Ghz, most are pretty noisy since they run wide open (unfiltered) and have far too much gain.
 Best LNA for Iridium is an L-Band specific one.
 The Nooelec Iridium+IR LNA has amazing performance.
 Well worth the money and Bias-T hassels to drive this amplifier.
 At a quick glance, you may assume that there are a few Nooelects that seem to cover this band, but they don't all cover the full range of Iridium frequencies.
 Nooelec have a really helpful [page on their SAWbird LNA range](https://support.nooelec.com/hc/en-us/articles/360011133694-SAWbird-LNA-Filters), take some time to read it before making your purchase.
 Here is a tip, Iridium is pretty loud.
 You may not need the extra gain of the + LNA version.
 Also note that the + draws an extra 150mA.
 So for example, if you are using an RSP1a SDR, its Bias-T can only supply 50mA, so the base SAWbird LNA is (should be - might be) fine at 30mA draw, the + at 180mA will not work.
 In the case of Iridium, the extra 10db gain is probably not needed so this combo would work fine depending on your antenna, coax quality and length.
 (Of course, once again, to really press this home, you can and should just use a physical Bias-T and not have to worry about any of this).
-Of course, if you are using the HC-610 antenna, you don't need an LNA (And for sure should not run an active antenna AND an LNA, that is not a good idea at all - please don't subscribe to the 'more gain is always better' school of wrong).
+Of course, if you are using the HC-610 antenna, you don't need an LNA (And for sure you should NOT run an active antenna AND an LNA, that is not a good idea at all - please don't subscribe to the 'more gain is always better' school of wrong).

 ### SDR
 I normally like the RTLSDR v3 for this sort of thing (all things ACARS and L-Band).
 Its very affordable and very quick and clean to get running.
 The problem with the RTLSDR is that it only covers around 2Mhz bandwidth and that is only a very small number of the Iridium data channels.